MdSamsuzzohaShayon/youthspike-event-management/README.md

  - [Explaning Point spread](https://www.loom.com/share/1fa1717af21d4f19a01a3450721cd4f6)

  - **Captain**
- - ✅✅ Coach/Captain can login and change profile picture
- - ✅✅ Captain setting
  - Coach/Captain can change 4 digit passcode
- - ✅✅  When someone login as captain he can only see teams and matches of different events since a player can be in diffrent event
  - Set default password for all captains and they can change their password later on
  - Send welcome email to all of our captains
- - ✅✅ From a single match -> login as captain
- - But coach/captain can change only his team
+ - But coach/captain can change only his team but points can be changed by any captain of any team

  - **Event**
- - ✅✅ League director can change anything in his event
- - ✅✅ Getting error with updating event
- - ✅✅ Add Name of the sponsors
- - Add location, date, and logo properly
+ - ✅✅ Add location, date, and logo properly
- - Update event properly
+ - ✅✅ Update event properly

  - **Match**
- - ✅✅ For a new match there will be whole new setup  (rounds, nets, etc)
- - ✅✅ Database modeling *round, match, and net* make relationship properly
- - ✅✅ Get all the defaults values from the event in order to create a new match
- - ✅✅ Update match
  - Show available players id properly / logically
  - Add players and score through gateway
  - There will be usually 7 or 8 players in each team and 3 nets in each round where 6 players wiull be assigned in 3 nets and 1 or 2 players out of 7 or 8 players will be sub